hytechclub/py-201/PyGame/TopDownCodeAlong.md

 ```

 ## The Key
 Now it is possible to lose the game, but it is no longer possible to win it!
-The main character should need to pick up a key before going through the door.
+The main character should be able to pick up a key before going through the door.
 Create a new key sprite, and let the player pick it up.

 ### The `key_sprite` Dictionary
 Creating the `key_sprite` dictionary will be very similar to creating the other sprite dictionaries.